 What Do We Do Now?

-Our to-do list began to feel like later levels of Tetris.
+Afterwards, our to-do list began to feel like later levels of Tetris.
 Not only did we plan a move during a pandemic, sign a lease without seeing the property first, and furnish it with second-hand finds, now family members want to know a wedding date to plan around.
 With many gatherings getting postponed due to COVID-19 and continued uncertainty around planning events with large groups of people, it will be tricky to pin down a date.

 Luckily, we have been happily together for 11 years and we don’t feel a rush to get to the altar.
 There are plenty of things to do before we get married.
 Since this is a finance blog, I thought I would list out 5 money conversations any couple should have before getting married.